NordAPI/NordAPI.SwishSdk/docs/integration-checklist.md

 - [ ] **Structured logging** without PII (mask sensitive values)
 - [ ] Disable debug/dev flags in production
 - [ ] mTLS configured for Swish where applicable
+- [ ] Network edge: enforce **HTTPS:443** and allowlist Swish callback IPs where applicable (verify current IPs with Swish/bank for your environment).

 ---